treebridge/treebridge.github.io/docs/CTA.md

 # CTA
+- I wanna know more about:
+   - 3 services
 - First Name
 - Last Name
 - LinkedIn profile (optional)
+- Prefered contact method
-- Email address
+   - Email
-- Phone number
+   - Phone Call
+   - Text Message
+- I'm interested in:
-- Team coaching // Individual coaching
+   - Individual coaching
-- City
-- State
+   - Team coaching
-- What's happening that is prompting your interest in coaching?
-(Select all that apply)
+- I'm looking for help with: (Select all that apply) [make 1st person]
-   - Desire to aim higher and play your own/ your team's "bigger game"
+   - Desire to aim higher and play   own/ your team's "bigger game"
    - Desire to invest in your own/ your team's personal growth and development
    - Desire to increase your own/ your team's personal or professional effectiveness
    - Discernment of major choices for yourself/ your team